Pho86/Genshinfy/README.md

+this is a non-commercial project for personal use.

-uses nuxt js/vue, tailwindcss, ts,
+uses nuxt js/vue, tailwindcss, ts, and firebase

 # Nuxt 3 Minimal Starter